DonMills/BlogPosts/servicemesh1.md

 Everything we've discussed so far would form what is considered in networking as the "Data Plane" - it's where the traffic flows.
 Well every good Data Plane also has to have a "Control Plane" to tell it how to work, and a "Management Plane" so the enduser can configure everything.

-And for service meshes, those other two planes (consider them as one configuration point) is the other magical thirty percent.
-Because all those individual envoy proxies that make up the mesh are all configured centrally.
+And for service meshes, those other two planes (consider them as one configuration point) are the other magical thirty percent.
+Because all those individual envoy proxies that make up the mesh are configured centrally.
 Each one of our big three implementations goes about it a different way, but each one provides a centralized management function that is used to configure the entire mesh as a whole.

 Here from the [istio security documentation](https://istio.io/docs/concepts/security/) is a diagram showing how their control plane implementation interacts with the mesh endpoints.